flexion/qpp-design-exercise/README.md

 1. **The team crafts a Sprint Goal.** The sprint goal is a unifying goal that binds together all user stories accepted into the sprint.

 1. **The team whiteboards a static user task list.** This exercise used to think about the logical steps to achieve the goal of the story.
-Thinking through these steps helps the team subsume the user story into the system and consider how to implement them in a manner consistedn with the system’s metaphor and general UX tenets and guidelines.
+Thinking through these steps helps the team subsume the user story into the system and consider how to implement them in a manner consistent with the system’s metaphor and general UX tenets and guidelines.
 For example:

    ```
    1. User verifies email.
    2. User completes profile.
    3. User finds their practice.
-   4. User submits their profile to manage the practice.
+   4. User submits their request to manage the practice.
    ...
    5. User verifies that they have been authorized to manage the practice.
    ```